 This page contains brief information about ibrutinib and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Ibrutinib is approved to treat:

-- Waldenström macroglobulinemia (a type of non-Hodgkin lymphoma).
+- Waldenström macroglobulinemia (a type of non-Hodgkin lymphoma) in adults.